allo-media/tech-blog/_posts/2018-01-26-reduce-and-the-ferris-wheel-metaphor.markdown

 So as he was starring at me like I was a crazy person, and as I knew he did use React and Redux in the past, I told him it was like the [*reducer functions*](https://redux.js.org/docs/basics/Reducers.html) he probably used already.

-We started with a silly reimplementation of redux' reducers in plain js:
+We started writing a standard Redux reducer in plain js:

 {% highlight javascript %}
 const init = {water: 0}